 "Counterparty Group Guaranty Agreement" means the guaranty agreement of Dynegy Holdings Inc. to be delivered to Enron Group pursuant to this Agreement.

-"Counterparty Party" means any of DMT, DYPM, DBMT, DCI, and DUK.
+"Counterparty Party" means any of DMT, DYPM, DBMT, DDI, DGL, DLMT, DCI, and DUK.

 "Default" has the meaning set forth in Section 2.